UTA to ban tobacco products

-ARLINGTON, TX --The University of Texas at Arlington is going cold turkey.
-Starting Monday, the campus will become completely tobacco-free.
+ARLINGTON, TX Starting Monday, the campus will become completely tobacco-free.
 Faculty, students, staff and visitors will not be allowed to use any tobacco products on university property.
 Officials say violators could be subject to disciplinary action.
 The policy also prohibits advertising, sale or free sampling of tobacco products.
 It replaces another policy established in 1991 that banned tobacco use inside buildings, prohibited its use outside within 50 feet of any building and set up outdoor smoking areas.
 The American Lung Association's Web site says more than 200 college campuses nationwide have banned tobacco.
 Midwestern State University in Wichita Falls went tobacco-free in January 2010.
 In Central Texas, Alamo Colleges have been tobacco-free since Sept.
 1, 2007.